lmigueldf/doc/native/android-plugin.md

 "copyGameFiles" array.

-This will copy the given files from the game folder, relative to the game's `manifest.json` root directory, into the addon folder's `/android/` before performing any of the other build steps.
+This will copy the given files from the game folder, relative to the game's `manifest.json` root directory, into the modules folder's `/android/` before performing any of the other build steps.

 For example you can allow each game to specify a `leadbolt.jar` file that then